All tags

 What is Open-Source Intelligence (OSINT)?

-OSINT, an acronym for ‘open-source intelligence,’ refers to extracting, processing, and analyzing data from publicly available sources to generate actionable intelligence.
+The definition of OSINT, an acronym for ‘open-source intelligence,’ refers to extracting, processing, and analyzing data from publicly available sources to generate actionable intelligence.
 In simple terms, OSINT means information collected from the Internet.

 Derived data represents different media pieces such as texts, images, geolocations, videos, speech patterns, etc. It might be used for various investigative purposes, including risk mitigation, data leak detection, digital footprinting, fraud detection, criminals' deanonymization, and many more.